Kilian Stobæus: Academic work

 Bust of Stobæus at Universitetsplatsen i Lund, made by Walter Runeberg.

 In 1728 Stobæus became an additional full professor of Philosophia naturalis et physica experimentalis (natural history and physics), a post he replaced in 1732 with the full professorship of history.
 He was also given the title of archiater the same year, and he continued to practice medicine extensively during his time as professor of history, including as doctor at the Ramlösa mineral spa, and tutoring young physicians.

-As a teacher, writer and collector, Stobæus was very prominent, and with the exception of Andreas Rydelius, none of his contemporary university professors enjoyed the same public esteem and undivided reverence.
-He was not only, from the scientific point of view of his time, an excellent physician and scientist, but also distinguished himself personally by his rectitude and seriousness.
-Stobæus knew very well how to arouse in his disciples a desire for scientific work by approaching them personally and showing them the paths of study and research.
-In his private residence in Lund, he provided free accommodation for a large number of promising students, including the young Carl Linnaeus, who was granted free access to Stobæus' impressive private library.
+As a teacher, writer and collector, Stobæus was prominent.
+With the exception of Andreas Rydelius, none of his contemporary university professors enjoyed the same public esteem.
+He was considered an excellent physician and scientist from the scientific point of view of his time.
+Stobæus aroused in his disciples a desire for scientific work by approaching them personally and showing them the paths of study and research.
+In his private residence in Lund, he provided free accommodation for a number of students, including the young Carl Linnaeus, who was granted access to Stobæus' private library.
 Among Stobæus' other students and disciples were Nils Rosén von Rosenstein, Johan Leche and Sven Lagerbring.